14.2 Using the Information in this Chapter

 14.2.1 Sensitivity Units and Conversions

-This chapter contains plots of throughputs and tables of sensitivities and throughputs for each grating mode.
+This chapter contains plots of throughputs and tables of sensitivities and throughputs for each filter mode.
 Section 6.2 explains how to use these sensitivities to calculate expected counts rates from your source.

 The first table for each filter provides the following quantities: